Smooth Exact Gradient Descent Learning in Spiking Neural Networks

-We have introduced pseudospikes to allow the gradient to \enquote{see} spikes before they appear and to thus add spikes in systematic manner.
+Our pseudospikes allow the gradient to \enquote{see} spikes before they appear and to thus add spikes in systematic manner.
+Pseudospikes affect the pseudospikes of postsynaptic neurons and ultimately of the output neurons.
 This preserves the gradients of the ordinary spike times and solves, in particular, the dead neuron problem.
-The resulting possibility to initialize an entire network with small weights may be important to induce desirable and biologically plausible features such as energy-efficient final connectivity and sparse spiking \cite{howarth2012updated,Pfeiffer2018}, sparse coding \cite{olshausen04sparse} and representation learning \cite{flesch22orthogonal}.
-In a somewhat related approach, silent neurons were assumed to spike at the trial end~\cite{nowotny2022loss,Kheradpisheh2020s4nn}.
-In contrast to our pseudospikes, however, this only applied to output neurons and did not allow to backpropagate errors through silent neurons.
+In a somewhat related approach, silent output neurons were assumed to spike at the trial end~\cite{nowotny2022loss,Kheradpisheh2020s4nn}.
+Our pseudospikes, however, apply to all neurons and allow to backpropagate errors through silent neurons.
+The resulting possibility to initialize an entire network with small weights may be important to induce desirable and biologically plausible features such as energy-efficient final connectivity and sparse spiking~\cite{howarth2012updated,Pfeiffer2018}, sparse coding~\cite{olshausen04sparse} and representation learning~\cite{flesch22orthogonal}.

-To conclude, the present study shows that despite the inherent discreteness of spikes, it is possible to perform exact, smooth gradient descent in spiking neural networks, including the gradient-based removal and after augmentation also generation of spikes.
+To conclude, the present study shows something that seemed fundamentally impossible~\cite{roy2019spikebased}: despite the inherent discreteness of spikes, there can be exact non-disruptive, even smooth gradient descent learning in spiking neural networks, including the gradient-based removal and after augmentation also generation of spikes.